-- 4.2.
-For each harvest strategy, The-the Commission shall determine agreed conceptual management objectives for key tuna fisheries in the Western and Central Pacific Oceanthe fishery.
-In determining these objectives, the trade-offs between each objective, as well as trade-offs between objectives for different fisheries and harvest strategies shall be considered and any contradictions and tensions between competing objectives can be resolved should be reconciled to the extent possible. - 2.3.
-The Scientific Committee shall translate these conceptual management objectives into objectives that have a direct and practical interpretation in the context of the fishery and against which performance can be evaluated ('operational management objectives'), if needed.
+- 2. For each harvest strategy, the Commission shall determine agreed conceptual management objectives for that fishery or stock.
+In determining these objectives, the trade-offs between each objective, as well as trade-offs between objectives for different fisheries or stocks and harvest strategies shall be considered and any contradictions and tensions between competing objectives should be reconciled to the extent possible. - 3.
+The Scientific Committee, and, where appropriate, other relevant subsidiary bodies shall translate these conceptual management objectives into operational objectives that have a direct and practical interpretation in the context of the fishery or stock and against which performance can be evaluated ('operational management objectives'), if needed.